KarimIO/Grindstone/README.md

 ## Documentation
  * To generate documentation, install [Doxygen](https://www.doxygen.nl/manual/install.html).
- * In a terminal, run `doxygen` when in the root directory of this project
+ * In a terminal, run `doxygen` when in the `/docs` subdirectory of this project.
- * It will generate documentation, which you can find, relative to the root directory, in: `../GrindstoneDoxygen/html/index.html`
+ * It will generate documentation, which you can find, relative to the root directory, in: `../GrindstoneDoxygen/html/index.html`.

 ## License
 Please view the [LICENSE.md](LICENSE.md) file for information on the MIT License, which this project uses.